-The Transcendental Meditation movement was instrumental in bringing meditation into the mainstream back in the 1970’s but it is not the only technique that works to relieve the symptoms of depression, anxiety, and stress.
+The Transcendental Meditation movement was instrumental in bringing meditation into the mainstream back in the 1970s, but it is not the only technique that works to relieve the symptoms of depression, anxiety, and stress.
 So maybe I don’t completely hate Transcendental Meditation.
-But TM is special but not that special.
+But TM is exclusive but not that special.

 Here’s the deal…

 TM does not have a monopoly on easy, effective meditation techniques.
 You do not need to spend 2000 dollars to learn to meditate.
 I know this to be true because I have taken TM and several other meditation courses which were equally effective.